mesosphere/dcos-commons/frameworks/elastic/docs/security.md

 #### Kibana

-To use the DC/OS Kibana service in tandem with DC/OS Elastic when the latter has Transport Encryption enabled, install (or update) Kibana with the following options in addition to your own:
+To use the DC/OS Kibana service in tandem with DC/OS {{ data.techName }} when the latter has Transport Encryption enabled, install (or update) Kibana with the following options in addition to your own:
 ```json
 {
     "kibana": {